-Just like in Windows we have multiple software to open a particular file type, we have a number of apps in Android to take care of a single file type.
-For example, we can have multiple audio/video players installed on the device that can play all types of media files.
+Just like in Windows, we have multiple software to open a particular file type, we have a number of apps in Android to take care of a single file type.
+For example, we can have multiple audio/video players installed on the Android device that can play all types of media files.

-Step 3: Scroll down the page to find the button Clear defaults.
+Scroll down the page to find the button Clear defaults.
 If the app is a default app for any of the file type on your device, the button will be enabled, otherwise disabled.
 Simply tap on the button to clear all the files associated with the app.

-That’s all, next time you try to open the same file type, you will get all the suggestions to choose from again.
+Next time you try to open the same file type, you will get all the suggestions to choose from again.
 Just make sure you make the right decision this time.